atirudom/Authentication-Boilerplate-Express-Passport-Jwt/README.md

 ## Authors

 * **Antonio Erdeljac** - *Initial work* - [Passport-Tutorial](https://github.com/AntonioErdeljac/Blog-Tutorial)
-* **Atirach Intaraudom** - *Owner of this repository* - Express-Passport-Jwt-Authentication-Template
+* **Atirach Intaraudom** - *Owner of this repository* - [Express-Passport-Jwt-Authentication-Template](https://github.com/atirudom/express-passport-jwt-authentication)

 ## Acknowledgments

 * The initial work was created as a tutorial in Antonio's [Medium article](https://medium.com/p/4a56ed18e81e)
 * This repository was created as an authentication template for personal future work and for public uses of authentication template.
-* Please create an issue thread for any questions.
+* Please create an issue thread for any questions even if you are backend newbie. <3

+Atirach Intaraudom